Frequently Asked Questions

 What does the U in U5, etc. mean?

 The player’s age as of January 1 is Under-5.
-Here are all the levels and associated birth years:
+Here are all the levels and associated birth years as of Fall 2018:

 At what age level does your Intramural program start?